terryschoch/deep-learning-challenge/README.md

 ## Step 3: The Optimization
 While our original model did a respectable job given the challenge, Alphabet Soup now asked us to attempt to reach a new goal of a predictive accuracy higher than 75%.
-To achieve this, we sought to optimize the model and document:
+To achieve this, we sought to optimize the model and document the following:

 1. How many neurons, layers, and activation functions did you select for your neural network model, and why?
 2. Were you able to achieve the target model performance?